idaholab/moose/modules/optimization/doc/content/source/optimizationreporters/ParameterMeshOptimization.md

 ## Example Input File Syntax

-The first step in doing mesh-passed inverse optimization is creating the parameter mesh.
+The first step in doing mesh-based inverse optimization is creating the parameter mesh.
 The easiest way of doing this is defining the mesh in a separate input file and run it with `--mesh-only` on command-line.
 The input below creates a two-by-two mesh outputted to exodus as `parameter_mesh_in.e`:

 !listing mesh_source/parameter_mesh.i